-The 26th Annual Myra Rubenstein Weis Health Resource Center Luncheon will be held on Wednesday, May 17, 2023, at the Exmoor Country Club in Highland Park.
+The 26th Annual Myra Rubenstein Weis Health Resource Center Luncheon was held on Wednesday, May 17, 2023, at the Exmoor Country Club in Highland Park.

-This year’s honoree is David J. Winchester, MD, who is clinical professor of surgery at the University of Chicago Pritzker School of Medicine.
-He is the chair of the Cancer Committee and associate medical director for Surgical Services at the NorthShore Kellogg Cancer Center and holds the NorthShore Board of Directors/David P. Winchester Endowed Chair of Surgical Oncology.
+This year’s honoree was David J. Winchester, MD, who is the former chair of the Cancer Committee and associate medical director for Surgical Services at the NorthShore Kellogg Cancer Center and held the NorthShore Board of Directors/David P. Winchester Endowed Chair of Surgical Oncology.

 Dr. Winchester earned his undergraduate degree in chemistry from Dartmouth College.
 He received his MD from Northwestern University, where he also completed his residency before continuing his training with a surgical oncology fellowship at the University of Texas MD Anderson Cancer Center.
-Dr. Winchester has been with NorthShore for more than 25 years, building a robust practice specializing in general surgery, endocrine surgery and surgical oncology.
+Dr. Winchester worked at NorthShore for more than 25 years, building a robust practice specializing in general surgery, endocrine surgery and surgical oncology.